IndomieGorengSatu/Mie/README.md

-## What do vegetarian zombies eat?
-Grrrrrainnnnnssss.
+## Why do cows wear bells?
+Because their horns don't work.